649000/subtracker-rest-api/README.md

-# Subtracker - A subscription service tracker API
+# Subscription Tracker API Service

 ## Overview
 As modern services shift towards subscription-based revenue models, managing diverse subscriptions becomes progressively intricate.
 Subtracker steps in to simplify this challenge, offering users a holistic view of their subscriptions.
 It provides comprehensive details such as costs, durations, and renewal dates in a streamlined manner.